siddarthasen/boxdrop/README.md

 To use our app, you need to open any three html links and navigate to "Deliver", "Receive", and "Drive" in the right-hand navbar of each of the opened windows.
 This simulates a successful sender-driver-recipient interaction.
 You can open the links on any device, and they will successfully communicate with each other.

-Our project was made by HTML, CSS, JS while integrating the HERE API to generate maps and Pubnub services to handle the backend services.
+Our project was made by HTML, CSS, JS while integrating the HERE API to generate maps and Pubnub services to handle cross platform communication.